 Program Description Eligible Customer Class Program Run Dates CII Water Use Evaluation Program CII customers are provided on site water use evaluations, recommendations to improve efficiency, and pre-qualified for applicable rebates.
 CII 1995 - Current AMI Leak Notifications Program Customers with AMI meters receive notifications of water use patterns indicative of leaks.
 Rather than having to wait until their next water bill, customers are able to receive timely information and stop leaks much faster.
 Water Efficiency staff runs automated reports to monitor water use of AMI customers.
-AMI meters record water use in 15- minute intervals as compared to every other month as is typical for most residential meter reads.
+AMI meters record water use in 15-minute intervals as compared to every other month as is typical for most residential meter reads.
 SFR, CII, Ag. & Irr.
 2018 - Current HET Rebate Program 2013-Current: Up to \$100 rebate to replace a 3.5 gpf or more per flush or a 1.6 gpf model year 2001 or older with an HET.
 SFR 2013 - Current Landscape Plan Review Program MMWD has developed water conservation requirements for landscape professionals and homeowners when designing and installing landscapes and irrigation systems.
 Plan review requirements apply to all new construction and rehabilitated (renovations or changes made to sites with an existing irrigation system) landscape projects requiring a building permit, plan check, or design review.
 SFR, CII 1986 - Current Rain Barrel Rebate Program 2020: Residential and commercial customers with active potable water service can apply for a rebate up to \$0.50 per gallon of storage when they install rain barrels and/or cisterns at their sites.
 Total rebates for rain barrels and cisterns may not exceed \$1,000 per site.
 SFR 2020 - Current

 Program Description Eligible Customer Class Program Run Dates Residential HECW Rebate Program MMWD customers can apply for a rebate towards the cost of installing a qualifying residential high-efficiency clothes washer that meets current water and energy efficiency requirements.
 SFR 2013 - Current SFR Water Use Surveys/Audits Program A free service for SFR customers that involves a visit to their property to review water use and identify ways to save water indoors and outside.
 SFR 1995 - Current WaterSense Smart Controller Rebate Residential and commercial customers can apply for a rebate up to \$100 towards the cost of a qualifying EPA WaterSense weather-based irrigation controller.
 SFR, CII 2020-Current Water Use Surveys/Audits Program (Excluding SFR Participants) Consultation activities include a review, evaluation and report of indoor plumbing devices and/or a review and report of the landscape irrigation system.
 MFR, CII, Ag. & Irr.
-1995 - Current Water Waste Report Program The general public can report water waste situations to MMWD online or over the phone.
+1995 - Current The general public can report water waste situations to MMWD online or over the phone.
 These contacts are logged into a database and followed up on by field staff to research and notify properties about water waste situations.
-SFR, CII 1998, 2000 - Current Abbreviations: Abbreviations: Ag. = agricultural HET = high-efficiency toilet AMI = Advanced Me tering Infrastructure Irr. = irrigation CII = commercial, inc lustrial and institutional MFR = multi-family residential EPA = Environmenta l Protection Agency MMWD = Marin Municipal Water gpt = gallons per flus sh District HECW = high efficienc cy clothes washer SFR = single family residential
+SFR, CII 1998, 2000 - Current Abbreviations: Ag. = agricultural and the formation of the HET = high-efficiency toilet AMI = Advanced Metering Infrastructure CII = commercial, industrial and institutional Irr. = irrigation MFR = multi-family residential EPA = Environmental MMWD = Marin Municipal Water gpf = gallons per flus District HECW = high efficienc SFR = single family residential